javajosh/simpatico/combine2.md

 ## What we have
 At this point we have a data structure that
-   1. can reach an effectively arbitrary JavaScript object shape.
+   1. can reach an arbitrary JavaScript object shape
    1. We can select how we get there, going either one value at a time or several, grouped in objects.
-   1. We can add data objects directly by adding regular objects.
+   1. We can mutate by adding regular objects.
-   1. We can add data objects indirectly with handler invocation by adding handler targeted objects.
+   1. We can compute which data objects to add by reifying function invocation with handlers.

-These features of `combine()` alone make it a very potent data modeling tool.
+These features of `combine()`, along with reusable handlers like assert and log, plus authoring guidelines,  make it a very potent data modeling tool.

-Modeling program state as a monotonically increasing list of input, all of which are objects, gives us a great benefit:
-We can imagine branching our program state in a very natural way.
-This method of branching turns out to be both simpler and more expressive than either inheritance relationships or instantiation.
-This will be dealt with in the `stree` section.

 ## *What we need*.
    1. We need a way not just to zero but to remove items in combine.